 I added the chorus and reverb to create ambiance and take the effect out of the foreground.
 With macros on the dry/wet controls, the sound will get bigger as it pitches up and will create more tension.

 Finally, in the voicing tab, I added 3 more voices, spread the voices using pan position and added some detune using the pitch cutoff.
 The detune is also tied in with Macro 1, which means that the voices will go more and more out of tune with each other, thereby creating even more tension.

 Now we have our pitch up effect, here’s how it sounds:

 For the last example, I’ve created a pitch down impact in Massive.
 Unlike the other two examples, this one would be used on “beat 1” of a new section.
-Since this patch relies so extensively on envelopes, it makes most sense to start by setting these up.
-Both of these have similar shapes – with the sustain all the way down and similar decay times.
+Since this patch relies so extensively on envelopes, it makes the most sense to start by setting these up.
+Both of these have similar shapes – with the sustain down and similar decay times.

 The only thing to watch out for is attack time.
 Have a longer attack on the amp envelope.

 Now, for the oscillator.
 Since we’re looking for a deep sound, I switched the wave to a sine-square and turned the wavetable position to about 3 o’clock.
 I made sure to send all of it into filter one and assigned the first envelope to the pitch.

 Also, the filter consists of a daft lowpass filter.
 You could substitute this for any lowpass filter but I feel this one has the best sound for what we’re doing.
 I also applied envelope 1 to the cutoff so that the harmonics pass through as the fundamental goes below our audible range of hearing.

 Again, like with the previous example, make sure the filters are in serial with the fader on the left.